waku-org/go-waku/docs/tutorials/onchain-rln-relay-chat2.md

 make
 ./build/waku generate-rln-credentials --eth-account-private-key=<private-key> --eth-contract-address=<0x000...> --eth-client-address=<eth-client-rpc-or-wss-endpoint> --cred-path=./rlnKeystore.json
 ```
-Once this command is executed, A keystore file will be generated at the path defined in the `--cred-path` flag.
+Once this command is executed, a keystore file will be generated at the path defined in the `--cred-path` flag.
 You may now use this keystore with wakunode2 or chat2.

 ## Overview